deeppavlov/chatsky/docs/source/get_started.rst

 Key concepts
 ~~~~~~~~~~~~

-DFF is a powerful tool for creating conversational services.
+Chatsky is a powerful tool for creating conversational services.
 It allows developers to easily write and manage dialog systems by defining a special
 dialog graph that describes the behavior of the service.
-DFF offers a specialized language (DSL) for quickly writing dialog graphs,
+Chatsky offers a specialized language (DSL) for quickly writing dialog graphs,
 making it easy for developers to create chatbots for a wide
 range of applications, such as social networks, call centers, websites, personal assistants, etc.

-DFF has several important concepts:
+Chatsky has several important concepts:

 **Script**: First of all, to create a dialog agent it is necessary
 to create a dialog :py:class:`~chatsky.script.core.script.Script`.